Banque Pictet & Cie SA Buys 2,200 Shares of Raytheon Technologies Co. (NYSE:RTX)

 Analysts Set New Price Targets

 RTX has been the topic of several research reports.
+Jefferies Financial Group cut shares of Raytheon Technologies from a “buy” rating to a “hold” rating and reduced their price target for the stock from $115.00 to $110.00 in a research report on Thursday, April 20th.
 Robert W. Baird boosted their price target on shares of Raytheon Technologies from $106.00 to $115.00 in a research report on Wednesday, April 26th.
-StockNews.com initiated coverage on shares of Raytheon Technologies in a research report on Thursday, May 18th.
-They issued a “buy” rating on the stock.
-Susquehanna lifted their price objective on shares of Raytheon Technologies from $116.00 to $117.00 in a research note on Wednesday, April 26th.
-Jefferies Financial Group lowered shares of Raytheon Technologies from a “buy” rating to a “hold” rating and dropped their price objective for the stock from $115.00 to $110.00 in a research note on Thursday, April 20th.
-Finally, Citigroup lifted their price objective on shares of Raytheon Technologies from $106.00 to $113.50 in a research note on Wednesday, April 26th.
+Wolfe Research raised shares of Raytheon Technologies from a “peer perform” rating to an “outperform” rating and set a $117.00 price objective for the company in a research note on Wednesday, April 12th.
+StockNews.com initiated coverage on shares of Raytheon Technologies in a research note on Thursday, May 18th.
+They set a “buy” rating for the company.
+Finally, Susquehanna lifted their price objective on shares of Raytheon Technologies from $116.00 to $117.00 in a research note on Wednesday, April 26th.
 Five equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
 According to MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus price target of $111.88.

 Raytheon Technologies Stock Down 0.2 %